unixwzrd/oobabooga-macOS/macOS-Install.md

 # Apple Silicon Support for oobabooga textgeneration-webui

 Her's the contents, skip forward if you want to.
 I may get a little wordy, so, just follow thw steps her in the table of contents.
+I also plan to have a Reader's Digest condensed version soon as well.

 - [Apple Silicon Support for oobabooga textgeneration-webui](#apple-silicon-support-for-oobabooga-textgeneration-webui)
 - [Building for macOS and Apple Silicon](#building-for-macos-and-apple-silicon)